 What We Remember About Captain & Tennille

 To be more precise, I heard two songs by Captain & Tennille a lot back in the day.
-And so, I’m sure, did a lot of you, and they were the same two songs: “Love Will Keep Us Together” and “Do That To Me One More Time”, but I never heard any of their other hits, or at least I never heard them played as recurrents for years after their original release, and I was young enough not to remember their original chart runs.
+And so, I’m sure, did a lot of you, and they were probably those same two songs: “Love Will Keep Us Together” and “Do That To Me One More Time”, but I never heard any of their other hits, or at least I never heard them played as recurrents for years after their original release, and I was young enough not to remember their original chart runs.